Propane's Cheap and Ready

 The Roush system is simpler because it's propane-only.
 Its steel tank is pressurized to a modest 250 to 300 pounds per square inch when full, compared to 3,600 psi for compressed natural gas (CNG), which means CNG tanks must be much stronger.
 A cryogenic tank for liquefied natural gas is rather complex.

 Government incentives are available in some places to offset conversion costs, but, partly because of much lower costs for filling stations, propane can make a decent business case on its own, Mouw and Carney said.
+Propane only

 In a Roush conversion, the stock Ford gasoline system is discarded and the propane fuel system installed.
 It consists of a special 55-gallon steel tank in the bed behind the cab, plus fuel lines, fuel rack, pump and controls, as well as injectors on the engine's heads.
 The tank is obvious.
 Everything else is beneath the truck's skin.
 Unlike old dual-fuel systems, the Roush system uses only propane and handles it as a liquid, not as a vapor.